Canon Alexander Galloway: Family

 Little is known of his early history.
 His father was William Galloway; his mother is named by Kelly as Marjorie Mortimer.
 Marjorie may have been part of the Mortimer family who at the time were the owners of Craigievar Castle near Aberdeen.
 Alexander had two brothers.
 William Galloway was a Carmelite in Aberdeen.
-A second brother, Andrew Galloway, features in the history of King’s College later in the sixteenth century.
+A second brother, Andrew Galloway, features in the history of King’s College later in the 16th century.
 Galloway’s father had connections in Angus.
 This can be seen in the records of St Andrews University where Galloway is recorded as being a matriculated student in 1493.

-Galloway almost certainly came as a student to Bishop Elphinstone’s new college (St Mary’s College, later Kings College) in Old Aberdeen (see University of Aberdeen).
+Galloway almost certainly came as a student to Bishop Elphinstone’s new college (St Mary’s College, later King's College, Aberdeen) in Old Aberdeen (see University of Aberdeen).
 Later in life he adopted the arms of the namesake family – the Earls of Galloway, a common practice at the time.
 Alexander Galloway is recorded as "master" Galloway – a graduate in 1499.
 A priest in the making.
-Very quickly he emerges from the shadows as a Royal Notary and Diocesan Clerk for the diocese.
-Rapid progress for such a young priest.
+He emerges from the shadows as a Royal Notary and Diocesan Clerk for the diocese.
 In 1503, lays claim to lands at Colyhill, near Chapel of Garioch – the start of his fifty-year connection with the Inverurie area of Aberdeenshire and what was to become his principal parish at Kinkell – two miles from Inverurie.

 While his family circumstances remain unclear, Galloway had substantial wealth.
 He used this during his life to fund various projects as well as allowing him to live comfortably in residences in the parish where he was Prebendary (Kinkell) and in the Chanonry in Old Aberdeen.
 During his lifetime he provided funds to allow scribes to prepare records of the church St Nicholas in Aberdeen, the cathedral of St Machar in Old Aberdeen, and various Rectoral reports for King’s College (University of Aberdeen).
 It is believed that the 1549 report on his Rectoral “visitation” is in his own hand.
 He also provided funds to purchase lands for church purposes and in one instance for a Hospital for “Bedeswomen” at the Foot O’Dee in Aberdeen.
 He took arms sometime after c.1500 that reference Fergus of Galloway.
 These arms were used by Galloway to decorate many of his liturgical works.
 They also appear in his own hand on an inventory of St Machar Cathedral.